 530 S White Chapel Boulevard // 817-488-1445

-The Feedstore BBQ is Southlake’s oldest retail establishment, selling BBQ here since 2001.
+The Feedstore BBQ is Southlake’s oldest retail establishment, selling classic Texas barbecue here since 2001.
 Miller’s Grocery was the spot’s name when the Lafavers moved to Southlake in June 1974.
 They purchased the Feed and Tack store in 1997 and changed it to the Feedstore BBQ in 2001 when they decided to feed people instead of animals.
 They’ve been serving the best Texas BBQ, and fixin’s ever since.

 Order meats by the pound, meat plates, mama’s lite plate, combo plates, lunch specials, sandwiches, and big bowl salads.
 Get Feedstore’s famous St. Louis Style Pork Ribs, Papa Bill’s burgers, Baked Taters, Catfish, and Chicken Fried Steak with Southern Sides.
 The lunch special is hard to beat, two homemade sides with chopped brisket or pulled pork sandwich.

 Save room for Cobbler of the Day with Ice Cream or Banana Pudding.
 Order whole fruit cobblers or whole pecan cobblers with advanced notice.
 Beer and wine are available.
+One of my favorite places to eat in Southlake!

 1161 East Southlake Boulevard // 817-251-9141